 For all media inquiries, please contact Deanna Howes Spiro: email@example.com, (202) 862-9893.

 It's that time of year again!
-We have the full list of speakers and dates for the 2018 commencement ceremonies at all twenty-eight Jesuit colleges and universities in the United States.
+The following is a list of speakers and dates for the 2019 commencement ceremonies at all twenty-eight Jesuit colleges and universities in the United States.

 Jesuit campuses have been busy this week with eco-friendly themed events, many of which coincided with Earth Day on Monday, April 22.